JeffDeCola/my-cheat-sheets/software/development/languages/go-cheat-sheet/derived-data-types.md

 * Has length and capacity.
 * Built on an `underlying array`.
-  If you add things (append), a performance is hit because new arrays will be added (will double the size of capacity).
+  If you add things (append), a performance is hit because new arrays will be added (will double the size of the capacity).
 * A list/collection identified by an index.
 * Value of uninitialized slice is nil.